Tahul/vscode-commit-prompt/README.md

 Scopes is a text input by default, allowing you to define a custom scope on each commit.

-If you want to lock scopes, and specify a list, you can by using the `scope` attribute from config.
+If you want to lock scopes, and specify a list, you can by using the `scopes` attribute from config.

 Specify a list of scope, and you will be prompted to chose between them on each commit.